Mr-S-Mirzoev/DTF/README.md

 The program will then download the data from Yahoo Finance and save it to the specified folder.
 The default folder is `data/`.

-The optimisation algorithm is explored in the `code/src/main.ipynb` notebook.
+The `code/src/main.ipynb` notebook explores the optimisation algorithm.
 The notebook can be run by running the following command in the terminal:

 ```bash
 jupyter notebook code/src/main.ipynb
 ```

-This can be also explored in Docker.
+This can also be explored in Docker.
 To do so, run the following commands in the terminal:

 ```bash
 [sudo] docker build --build-arg CACHEBUST=$(date +%s) -t markowitz .